The Top 11 Platforms to Hire a Logo Designer Online

 - Toptal is great for long-term projects in part due to client-friendly project management features, including the ability to pause and resume hires as-needed.

-The most well-known of the freelance marketplaces, Upwork has over 17 million users and 3 million jobs posted each year.
+The most well-known of the freelance marketplaces, Upwork has millions of users and jobs on the platform each year.
 With this kind of volume, you’re almost guaranteed to find an independent logo designer to fit the budget and expertise level needed for your project.
 The platform includes project management tools and features several different ways to hire freelance logo designers.
-If you need someone to design a logo, you are sure to find a logo designer.
+If you need someone to design a company logo, you are sure to find a logo designer.
+You can also find skilled freelancers for your other design projects, too.

 - Strong customer satisfaction with 90% of customers re-hiring on the platform.